xinwenfu/GenCyber/KeepItSimple/README.md

 ### Using metasploit

-Actuyally, we can use Metasploit to do the eexactly same thing.
+Actually, we can use Metasploit to do the exactly same thing.
 Basically, you tell your customers the sequene of Metasploit commands

-Let’s assume somebody created the attack module for Metasploit
+Let’s assume somebody created the attack module for Metasploit, i.e., exploit/windows/vulnserver/knock.
+The attack module is written in Ruby and the code is very similar to the Python code above.
+Below is the sequence of Metasploit commands to perform the attack, i.e., penetration testing.

 1. msf6 > use exploit/windows/vulnserver/knock
 2. [\*] No payload configured, defaulting to windows/meterpreter/reverse_tcp